-To succeed in retail, especially luxury retail, employees have to be taught a customer is not just another chance to sell someone your "stuff."
+To succeed in retail, especially luxury retail, employees must be taught that a customer is not just another chance to sell someone your "stuff."

-They have to be happy before they get the sale, not after.
+They have to be happy with their customers before they get the sale, not after.

-When employees can’t see that individual without prejudging, sizing up their pocketbook, or trying to gauge their desire for the products first – that they are an individual worthy of their time and respect – those employees run the risk of seeing that individual only as dollar $ign$.
+When employees can’t see a shopper without prejudging, sizing up their pocketbook, or trying to gauge their desire for the products first – that they are worthy of their time and respect – those employees risk seeing that individual only as dollar $ign$.

 The disconnect is they don't see how that attitude affects their sales and paycheck.

 How do I know this?
-Because I hear them time after time, vomiting out generic features and information onto the customer.
+Because I hear store associates time after time spewing generic features and information all over the customer.
 That helps create a false confidence that they can make the "right" customer buy.

 We see that when they try to get the customer’s budget for a project, pressuring customers with a "today only" tactic or using one of several tired closes on them from the fifties.
 Customers smell it on them and walk.

 Customer Buying Habits The hard truth is customers don’t buy from people they don’t like.
 And the higher the ticket, the more easily we, the buying public, can be put off.